dhirajj14/illinois-tech-graduate-course-work/ITMO-544/week-07/questions-answers.md

 9. What is a message bus architecture and how might one be used?

+    * A message bus is a many-to-many communication mechanism between servers.
+    * It is a convenient way to distribute information among different services.Message buses are becoming a popular architecture used behind the scenes insystem administration systems, web-based services, and enterprise systems.
+This approach is more efficient than repeatedly polling a database to see if new information has arrived.
+    * A message bus is a mechanism whereby servers send messages to “channels”(like a radio channel) and other servers listen to the channels they need.
+    * A server that sends messages is a publisher and the receivers are subscribers.
+A servercan be a publisher or subscriber of a given channel, or it can simply ignore thechannel.
+    * This permits one-to-many, many-to-many, and many-to-onecommunication.
+    * One-to-many communication enables one server to quicklysend information to a large set of machines.
+Many-to-many communicationresembles a chat room application, where many people all hear what is beingsaid.
+    * Many-to-one communication enables a funnel-like configuration wheremany machines can produce information and one machine takes it in.
+    * A central authority, or master, manages which servers are connected to which channels.The messages being sent may contain any kind of data.
+They may be real-timeupdates such as chat room messages, database updates, or notifications thatupdate a user’s display to indicate there are messages waiting in the inbox.

 10. What is an SOA?

+    * Service Oriented Architecture enable large services to be managed more easily.
+    * SOA is the collection of subsystems with each subsystem is a self-contained service.
+    * Each service is access via it's own API.
+    * The Various services communicate with one another by making API calls.

 11. Why are SOAs loosely coupled?
+    * SOAs have its services loosely coupled becuase it makes easy to add and remove services.
+This indirecly helps SOA to manage large services easily.
+    * In SOA each service is presented API at high level of abstaction.
+    * For example
+        * imagine a job scheduler service.
+It accepts requests to perform various actions, schedules them, coordinates them, and reports back progress asit executes.
+        * In a tightly coupled system, the API would be tightly linked to the inner workings of the job scheduler.
+Users of the API could specify detailsrelated to how the jobs work rather than what is needed.
+For example, the API might provide direct access to the status of the lock mechanism used to prevent the same job from being executed twice.
+        * Suppose a new internal design was proposed that prevented duplicate job execution but did locking some other way.
+This change could not be madewithout changing the code of all the services that used the API.
+        * In a looselycoupled system, the API would provide job status at a higher level ofabstraction: is the job waiting, is it running, where is it running, can it bestopped, and so on.
+No matter what the internal implementation was, theserequests could be proces

 12. How would you design an email system as an SOA?

+    * To design email system as an SOA I will have the following services or Subsystems:
+        1. Service to Send and Receive emails.
+        2. Service to add attachments like music, files, images to database when they are added attached in email.
+        3. I will have a delete API to delete the emails
+        4. One filter service to filter emails according to their type like social, promotions, updates which will not be access by user directly but will be used by other services internally.
+        5. I will also have one montioring service which will monitor the all other services.

 13. Who was Christopher Alexander and what was his contribution to architecture?

+>> Christopher Wolfgang Alexander (born 4 October 1936 in Vienna, Austria)[1][2] is a widely influential British-American architect and design theorist, and currently emeritus professor at the University of California, Berkeley.
+His theories about the nature of human-centered design have affected fields beyond architecture, including urban design, software, sociology and others.Alexander has designed and personally built over 100 buildings, both as an architect and a general contractor.
+In software, Alexander is regarded as the father of the pattern language movement.
+The first wiki—the technology behind Wikipedia—led directly from Alexander's work, according to its creator, Ward Cunningham.
+Alexander's work has also influenced the development of agile software development.